matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 going to have a row that says "how much lettuce does it eat?" and "can it crush a truck?" and "what kind of ammunition does it need?"
 The things that really distinguish these two things.
-I do not know how much does the tank weigh.
+I do not know how much does a tank weigh?
 We do not want a really, really, heavy bunny.
 All right.
 So it is not characteristics, it is criteria.

 [Time 0:45:31]